-Reflecting on her participation in HRAP, Andrea notes the benefits of her collaborations with activists in NYC.
+In reflecting on her participation with HRAP, Nuila recalled the benefits of her collaboration with activists in NYC.
 While here, Nuila met with Emily May, Executive Director of Hollaback!, an organization dedicated to publicizing and ending street harassment through an online forum of documenting and sharing instances of harassment on smartphones.
-Andrea went on to start a Hollaback! in Honduras under the name Atrevete Tegus, and is currently part of a group that will be starting the first Hollaback! in the Netherlands.
-While in New York she also met with the Center for Reproductive Rights, which was a partner with her organization.
-They collaborated on a report detailing the banning of the morning after pill in Honduras, which was presented before the Inter-American Human Rights Commission.
+Nuila went on to start a Hollaback! in Honduras under the name Atrevete Tegus, and is currently part of a group that will be starting the first Hollaback! in The Netherlands.
+She also met with the Center for Reproductive Rights which collaborated with her organization at the time on a report detailing the banning of the morning after pill in Honduras, which was presented before the Inter-American Human Rights Commission.